Neverfail for Atlassian Confluence Plug-in v201.5.1 - Release Notes

 Application and Performance Monitoring

-Rules – The following 'Rules' are installed by Neverfail for Atlassian Confluence Plug-in:
+Rules – The following 'Rules' are installed by Atlassian Confluence Plugin:

 • Application availability